Clusters and Nodes

 Each node must be upgraded individually.

-For online upgrade, running different CipherTrust Manager firmware versions within a cluster is only supported for one version back, and only during the upgrade window.
+For online in-place upgrade, running different CipherTrust Manager firmware versions within a cluster is only supported for one version back, and only during the upgrade window.

 What is not clustered?